a-molis/cs621-project01/README.md

 This port number should match the `tcp_probing_port` in the config.

 To start the client run `src/client_server_compdetect/compdetect_client myconfig.json` ran at the root of the project code.
 Then wait for the results to display on the client.

+The packet ids for the UDP train are used to print out a message at the end.
+It will show which packet ids were used to make the calculation for compression.

 #### Part 1 and 2 Code
 The business logic code for part 1 and 2 are found in `src/client_server_compdetect/comp_utils.c`.
 With the public functions documented in `include/comp_utils.h`.